 The SSL/TSL root certificate (ca), digital certificate (cert), and key need to be created in the easy-RSA directory.
 Make sure that you enter the correct encryption (1024 or 2048).

 The command server 192.168.2.100 255.255.255.0 ensures that Raspberry Pi is used as the VPN server.
 With redirect-gateway def1 bypass-dhcp, all IP traffic is routed through the IP tunnel.

 Next, you need to name the public DNS server that the VPN server will utilize.
-For example, 22.214.171.124 is a public DNS server used by Google.
+For example, 188.8.131.52 is a public DNS server used by Google.
 Of course, you can also use the IPv4 address of another DNS server.
-In this case, log information will be written in the openvpn file.
+In this case, log information will be written to the openvpn file.

 Config data should now read as:

-You can save your parameters by pressing Crtl+O and exit the editor with Crtl+X.
+You can save your parameters by pressing Crtl+O. To exist the editor, hold down Crtl+X.